vijay-infosec/rogue-switch-Device-detection-LAN/Implementation/detection_rules.md

-# Detection Rules (Focused on Rogue Switch Exposure)
+# Detection Rules (Rogue Switch–Enabled Indicators)

-The detection rules target behaviours that indicate an unauthorized switch has extended the LAN and is enabling downstream attacker activity.
+Detection focuses on behaviours that reveal the presence of an unauthorized switch extending the LAN and enabling downstream attacker activity.

 ---

-### Rule 1 – Unauthorized Switch Topology Behaviour
+## Rule 1 – Topology Behaviour of Unauthorized Switches
-Detect switches attempting to join or influence LAN topology.
+Identify rogue switches attempting to integrate into STP or alter topology.

-Key indicators:
+### Indicators Linked to Rogue Switch Activity
-- Superior BPDUs on an unexpected port
+- Superior BPDUs received on non-root-facing ports
-- Sudden changes in root bridge identity
+- Sudden changes in root ID or priority
-- Port transitioning to root-inconsistent state
+- Ports entering root-inconsistent state

 ---

-### Rule 2 – Uplink Anomalies Suggesting Hidden Devices
+## Rule 2 – Uplink Patterns Showing Hidden Devices
-Identify multiple or unknown devices appearing behind a single interface (typical sign of a rogue switch).
+Detect multiple or unknown devices appearing behind a single port, consistent with a rogue switch.

-Key indicators:
+### Indicators Linked to Rogue Switch Activity
-- Multiple MAC–IP mappings behind one access port
+- Multiple MAC–IP bindings on one interface
-- Unknown MAC addresses not present in baseline
+- Unknown MAC addresses absent in baseline
-- Devices appearing on unexpected VLANs or ports
+- Endpoints appearing on unexpected VLANs or ports

 ---

-### Rule 3 – ARP Manipulation Originating Through the Rogue Switch
+## Rule 3 – ARP Manipulation Through Rogue Switch Path
-Detect ARP tampering activity sent by the attacker but funneled through the rogue switch uplink.
+Detect ARP spoofing performed by the attacker but funneled through the rogue switch uplink.

-Key indicators:
+### Indicators Linked to Rogue Switch Activity
-- Unsolicited ARP replies
+- Unsolicited ARP replies inbound through one interface
-- Duplicate IP usage
+- Duplicate IP usage detected from the same uplink
-- Rapid ARP table flips associated with one interface
+- Rapid ARP table changes tied to one port